Optimal structure and parameter learning of Ising models: Analysis of the estimators RPLE, RISE and logRISE

 The RISE is based on the \emph{Interaction Screening Objective} (ISO)

 The original form of RISE introduced in \cite{screening2016theoretical} reads

-Notice that in the main text we have studied the logarithmic version of the ISO, with $S_{i}$ replaced by $\ln S_{i}$.
-While the original form of the estimator is more amenable to the theoretical analysis, the logarithmic version is more suitable for the implementation due to its numerical stability, and even requires less samples in practice.
+Notice that in the main text we have mainly studied the logRISE, for which $S_{i}$ is replaced by $\ln S_{i}$.
+While the original form of the estimator is more amenable to the theoretical analysis, the logarithmic version is more suitable for the implementation due to its numerical stability, and even requires less samples in hard cases.
 A detailed empirical comparison between these two versions of the RISE is provided later.

 For the sake of simplicity and the clarity of presentation, in our analysis we consider the case where magnetic fields are set to zero.
 Our main result of the error analysis of the RPLE is contained in the following theorem.
-For completeness, we also present the corresponding result for the RISE. \begin{thm*} Let $M$ be the number of i.i.d. samples of an Ising model with $N$ variables, bounded degree $d$ and maximum coupling $\beta=\max_{ij}\left|J_{ij}^{^{*}}\right|$.
+For completeness, we also present the corresponding result for the RISE. \begin{thm*} Let $M$ be the number of i.i.d. samples from an Ising model with $N$ variables, bounded degree $d$ and maximum coupling $\beta=\max_{ij}\left|J_{ij}^{^{*}}\right|$.
 The reconstruction error on the couplings (in the neighborhood of node $i$) of the RPLE with regularization parameter $\lambda=c_{1}\sqrt{\ln\left(N^{2}/\epsilon\right)/M}$ is bounded with probability $1-\epsilon/N$ as

 For the RISE, the same error is estimated as

 where $C_{d}$ and $C'_{d}$ depend only polynomially on $d$, and $c_{1}$ is a constant. \end{thm*}